Lawrence Kohlberg: Early life and education

-Lawrence Kohlberg was born in Bronxville, New York.
-He was the youngest of four children of Alfred Kohlberg, a Jewish German entrepreneur, and of his second wife, Charlotte Albrecht, a Christian German chemist.
-His parents separated when he was four years old and divorced finally when he was 14.
+Lawrence Kohlberg was born in Bronxville, New York in 1927.
+He was the youngest of four children born to Jewish-German entrepreneur Alfred Kohlberg and his second wife, Charlotte Albrecht, a Christian German chemist.
+His parents separated when he was four years old, and finally divorced when he was 14.
 From 1933 to 1938, Lawrence and his three siblings rotated between their mother and father for six months at a time.
 This rotating custody of the Kohlberg children ended in 1938, when the children were allowed to choose the parent with whom they wanted to live.

-Kohlberg attended high school at Phillips Academy in Andover, Massachusetts, and served in the Merchant Marine at the end of World War II.
-He worked for a time with the Haganah on a ship smuggling Jewish refugees from Romania into Palestine through the British Blockade.
+Kohlberg attended high school at Phillips Academy in Andover, Massachusetts.
+At age 18, at the end of World War II, he joined the U.S. Merchant Marine.
+He worked for a time with the Zionist Haganah on a ship smuggling Jewish refugees from Romania into Mandatory Palestine, evading the British blockade.
 Captured by the British and held at an internment camp on Cyprus, Kohlberg escaped with fellow crew members.
-Kohlberg was in Palestine during the fighting in 1948 to establish the state of Israel, but refused to participate and focused on nonviolent forms of activism.
+He was in Palestine during the fighting in 1948 to establish the state of Israel, but refused to participate in the fighting and focused instead on nonviolent forms of activism.
 He also lived on a kibbutz during this time, until he was able to return to America in 1948.

-In the same year, he enrolled at the University of Chicago.
+After returning to the United States, Kohlberg enrolled at the University of Chicago.
 At the time it was possible to gain credit for courses by examination, and Kohlberg earned his bachelor's degree in one year, 1948.
 He then began study for his doctoral degree in psychology, which he completed at Chicago in 1958.
-In 1955 while beginning his dissertation, he married Lucille Stigberg, and the couple had two sons, David and Steven.

-In those early years he read Piaget's work.
+In those early years, Kohlberg read Jean Piaget's work.
 Kohlberg found a scholarly approach that gave a central place to the individual's reasoning in moral decision making.
 At the time this contrasted with the current psychological approaches of behaviorism and psychoanalysis that explained morality as simple internalization of external cultural or parental rules, through teaching using reinforcement and punishment or identification with a parental authority.